notofonts/noto-docs/src/descriptions/NotoSansOldHungarian.md

-Noto Sans Old Hungarian is a unmodulated (“sans serif”) design for texts in the historical Old Hungarian (Hungarian runic) script.
+Noto Sans Old Hungarian is a unmodulated (“sans serif”) design for texts in the historical European _Old Hungarian (Hungarian runic)_ script.
 It contains 360 glyphs, 4 OpenType features, and supports 113 characters.